When it comes to determining which Medicare coverage is right for your situation, there’s a long list of factors that you can and should consider.

 Medicare Part D prescription drug coverage

-- Average premiums for stand-alone Part D prescription drug plans (PDPs) premiums are expected to be $40/month in 2025, which is a small decrease from 2024.
+- Average premiums for stand-alone Part D prescription drug plans (PDPs) are expected to be $34.50/month in 2026, which is a little lower than the average 2025 premium.

-- There will continue to be a wide range of PDP premiums, varying from $0 to more than $100/month in most areas.
-But overall there will be fewer PDPs available than there were in 2024.
-Enrollees in a plan that’s ending will need to select a new plan to have coverage for 2025.
+- There continues to be a wide range of PDP premiums, varying from $0 to more than $100/month in most areas.
+But overall there are fewer PDPs available for 2026 than there were in 2025.
+Enrollees in a plan that’s ending will need to select a new plan to have coverage for 2026.

 Learn more about Medicare Part D.